 1. Access to a Multitude of Savings and Investment Vehicles

-Some online banks, such as Ally Bank, are known for offering solid interest rates on a small number of accounts – checking, savings, money market, and CDs for the former, and savings and CDs for the latter.
-Others, such as Capital One 360, allow users to open deposit accounts and trade securities through an in-house brokerage account.
+Some online banks are known for offering solid interest rates on a small number of account types, such as checking and savings only or money market and CDs only.
+Others allow users to open deposit accounts and trade securities through an in-house brokerage account.

 2. Lots of Options and Flexibility for High-Asset Accounts